opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 ## Accelerating neural sparse search

-To learn more about improving retrieval time in neural sparse search, see [Accelerating neural sparse search]({{site.url}}{{site.baseurl}}/search-plugins/neural-sparse-search/#accelerating-neural-sparse-search).
+To learn more about improving retrieval time for neural sparse search, see [Accelerating neural sparse search]({{site.url}}{{site.baseurl}}/search-plugins/neural-sparse-search/#accelerating-neural-sparse-search).

 ## Creating a search pipeline for neural sparse search

-You can create a search pipeline that augments neural sparse search functionality:
+You can create a search pipeline that augments neural sparse search functionality by:

-- Accelerates neural sparse search for faster retrieval.
+- Accelerating neural sparse search for faster retrieval.
-- Sets the default model ID on an index for easier use.
+- Setting the default model ID on an index for easier use.

 To configure the pipeline, add a [`neural_sparse_two_phase_processor`]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/neural-sparse-query-two-phase-processor/) or a [`neural_query_enricher`]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/neural-query-enricher/) processor.
 The following request creates a pipeline with both processors: